mapbox/tippecanoe/README.md

 tile-join
 =========

 Tile-join is a tool for joining new attributes from a CSV file to features that have already been tiled with tippecanoe.
-It reads the tiles from an existing .mbtiles file, matches them against the records of the CSV, and writes out a new tileset.
+It reads the tiles from an existing .mbtiles file or a directory of tiles, matches them against the records of the CSV, and writes out a new tileset.

-If you specify multiple source mbtiles files, they are all read and their combined contents are written to the new mbtiles output.
+If you specify multiple source mbtiles files or source directories of tiles, all the sources are read and their combined contents are written to the new mbtiles output.
 If they define the same layers or the same tiles, the layers or tiles are merged.

+You can use the `-e` flag to output a directory of tiles rather than a .mbtiles file.

 The options are: